DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-a-pgce.md

 ## Types of PGCE courses

-You can get QTS with a PGCE in primary and secondary education.
+You can get QTS with a PGCE in primary or secondary education.
 Your course will involve both school placements and academic theory.

 You can do this through a school-led, university-led, or an apprenticeship teacher training programme.